The European Convention of Cybercrime details numerous computer-related crimes or cybercrimes. These include:

 If you click on these links, you will land on spoofed websites that look like an exact replica of highly trusted charitable institutions, such as, Red Cross, Amnesty International etc. The only way to act against these fraudulent websites is to block them as soon as you become aware of their existence and alert your regional/ national cybercrime agencies.

 7. Conduct regular penetration testing – Rigorous and regular penetration testing is the only way to protect your business data from becoming vulnerable.
-Thorough testing can help you understand your systemic vulnerabilities and stay ahead of them before hackers get a chance to exploit the same.
+Cybercrime investigation can help you understand your systemic vulnerabilities and stay ahead of them before hackers get a chance to exploit the same.

 8. Secure your endpoint mobile devices – With employees on remote work for the foreseeable future, it’s incredibly important to secure all portable mobile devices that act as endpoints for your office network.
 Irrespective of personal or business ownership, these devices must always be updated with the latest endpoint protection systems and all applicable security patches.
 Deny access entry to all devices without the requisite security signoffs and patches to access sensitive company information.
 Implementing a zero trust approach towards network access can be very helpful in ensuring endpoint security.